Antsbatscats/Python-File-Stealer/README.md

 - `WEBHOOK_URL = "place your discord webhook here"`

 ## Necessary Things:
 * You will need python installed to use this.
-If you dont't have it installed look [here](https://www.python.org/downloads/windows/)
+If you don't have it installed look [here](https://www.python.org/downloads/windows/)

 ## How to install and use the program:
 1. Clone the github repository